hprabh/azure-cleanroom-samples/README.md

     end
 ```

-Publish datasets for running the demo by executing the following command from the `/home/samples` directory.
-This initializes datastores and uploads encrypted datasets required for executing the samples:
+The following command initializes datastores and uploads encrypted datasets required for executing the samples:
 ```powershell
 $scenario = "analytics"